qkzk/fm/development.md

     - [x] <spc> remove file from flagged
     - [ ] FIX: bulkrename.
 Either leave or capture all new names & update flagged

-- [ ] trashmode should display which shortcut erase all trash.
-Disable trashclean outside of trash itself
+- [x] trashmode should display which shortcut erase all trash.
 - [x] add left tab current dir to right shortcut and vice versa
 - [ ] refactor status.set_second_pane_preview
 - [ ] FIX: leave sort does nothing